 which essentially translates to God telling Adam not to eat the apple.
 Because again, from the movie, the apple becomes symbolic of red meat and is thereby telling you

-eating red meat is bad (and now via nano-tech will turn you into a robot).
+eating the apple [and therefore red meat by metaphor] is bad (and now via nano-tech will turn you into a robot).

 The second short starts, and is about robots.
 What a coincidence - because very early in this second short (within 30 seconds) the technician from the robot corporation is walking down the hall with the monk and they

 clearly and intentionally show his corporate logo on his uniform (@ 6:55 thru 7:04).
 The corporation name is UR (Robotics).
 Get it?
 [You] [are] the robot.
 They mention the